1st8/react-docs/source/higher-order-components.md

 - `props`: Modify the props before they are passed into the child component
 - `withRef`: Add a method to access the child component to the container, [read more below](#with-ref)
 - `shouldResubscribe`: A function which gets called with current props and next props when props change.
 The function should return true if the change requires the component to resubscribe.
+- `use`: Use a client other than the default one specified by given name.
+See [Multiple clients](/react/multiple-clients.html)

 The `graphql` function returns another function, which takes any React component and returns a new React component class wrapped with the specified query.
 This is similar to how `connect` works in Redux.